Living Below Your Means: What That Means and Why It’s Important

 If you’re looking for overnight success, this book isn’t for you.
 Instead, Robert provides a detailed look at the roadmap he and his wife followed to get them from full-time work to financial independence in less than 15 years.

-Nudge: Improving Decisions About Health, Wealth, and Happiness by Richard H. Thaler
+1. Nudge: Improving Decisions About Health, Wealth, and Happiness by Richard H. Thaler

-Nudge takes us up close and personal with our often poor decision making skills.
+Nudge takes us up close and personal with our often poor decision-making skills.
 It teaches us to look more closely at why we make the decisions we make and more importantly, how to make better ones in the future.

-Unless we get a handle on why we do the things we do (like spend money we don’t have on things we don’t need), all the money management know-how in the world won’t save us from our desire for more.
+Unless we get a handle on why we do the things we do (like spending money we don’t have on things we don’t need), all the money management know-how in the world won’t save us from our desire for more.

-What’s Next on Your Financial Journey
+Financial Journey

 Take the time to fully understand the state of your finances.
 Rip the bandaid off once and for all.
 You’ll feel better for it, I swear.